lilab-bcb/pegasus/scCloud/docs/usage.rst

 ``scCloud annotate_cluster``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Once we have the DE results, we could optionally identify putative cell types for each cluster using ``scCloud annotate_cluster``.
-Currently, this subcommand only works for human and mouse immune cells.
+Currently, this subcommand works for human/mouse immune/brain cells.
+This command has two forms: the first form generates putative annotations and the second form write annotations into the h5ad object.

 Type::